abbu697/HPC-setup/README.md

 debug1: Next authentication method: password

-Lastly, one can save the settinga nd cod on the cloud also. there has been changes with time. the linux is best for the HPC setup.
+Lastly, one can save the settings and codes on the cloud also.
+There has been changes with time.
+The linux is best for the HPC setup.

-with the help of linux a user can setup its HPC environment.
-Also there are different procedures and ways to to setup the environment.
-A institudes or organiston' s site is helpfull.
+With the help of linux a user can setup its HPC environment.
+Also there are different procedures and ways to setup the environment.
+Institutes or organisation' s site is helpful.

-kindly find the given below screenshoot:
+kindly find the given below screenshot:

 ![image](https://github.com/user-attachments/assets/4ed7555d-40bb-4a53-971a-ee81e0183852)